adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Dura/Upper Dura.md

 Hidden away in the shadows of one of the gray towers, the Hilatashka restaurant serves Adaran cuisine.
 Meals are reasonably priced, around 6 cp per person, but the quality is exceptional.
 Providing vegetarian fare that mostly consists of cold dishes and soups prepared with a range of subtle spices.
 Kalashtar have an exceptionally well-developed sense of taste, and it can take some time for members of other races to learn to appreciate the delicate blends of spices and herbs used in Adaran meals.

 ##### The Shrine of il-Yannah
-The kalashtarconstructed shrine of il-Yannah, the Path of Light, occupies a small parapet at the top of a tall tower.
+The kalashtar-constructed shrine of il-Yannah, the Path of Light, occupies a small parapet at the top of a tall tower.
 From the breathtaking views to the Sarlonan incense that scents the air, the shrine radiates a calm, otherworldly peace.
-Tapestries with intricate, labyrinthine patterns cover the walls and fl oor, adding to the exotic nature of the place.
+Tapestries with intricate, labyrinthine patterns cover the walls and floor, adding to the exotic nature of the place.
 The enlightened [[Havakhad]], a powerful psion whose frail body is beginning to fail, tends the shrine and rarely wanders far from this location.
 Havakhad gladly offers advice and spiritual guidance to any follower of the Light who comes to meditate at the shrine, and he sometimes uses precognition on behalf of those he considers to be champions.

 ## NPCs